Rumie/productSpecs/Rumie Learn.md

 **Content Approval Process**

-Rumie carefully reviews and moderates all content for learning suitability
+All Bytes when created on Rumie Build are Rumie carefully reviews and moderates all content for learning suitability

-Organization approval process for Bytes (allows Organizations to approve Bytes before they get to Rumie approval)
+** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie approval

 **Security**